smwesten-usgs/swb2/doc_src/index.md

 | \#             | File counter, reset each year beginning with 1.                           |
 | \#000          | File counter with three positions of zero padding, reset each year (1-n). |

-In addition, three modifiers may be specified in the control file if SWB is being run on a computing platform where capitalization is significant, as is the case for the Linux or MacOS operating systems (fig. 2-9).
+In addition, three modifiers may be specified in the control file if SWB is being run on a computing platform where capitalization is significant, as is the case for the Linux or MacOS operating systems (fig. 9).

-    _MONTHNAMES_CAPITALIZED

-    _MONTHNAMES_UPPERCASE

-    _MONTHNAMES_LOWERCASE
+`_MONTHNAMES_CAPITALIZED`
+`_MONTHNAMES_UPPERCASE`
+`_MONTHNAMES_LOWERCASE`

-9. Control file modifiers for use in specifying month name capitalization.
+**Figure 9.**  Control file modifiers for use in specifying month name capitalization.

 The modifiers are to be used in the control file prefixed by the data name.
-For example, to ensure uppercase month names are used in conjunction with precipitation data files, PRECIPITATION_MONTHNAMES_UPPERCASE can be added to the control file.
+For example, to ensure uppercase month names are used in conjunction with precipitation data files, `PRECIPITATION_MONTHNAMES_UPPERCASE` can be added to the control file.
 When the various control- file modifiers are used together, SWB can locate and use a variety of files without requiring that the files be renamed.
-Some common file naming patterns and corresponding SWB template statements are listed in table 2-8.
+Some common file naming patterns and corresponding SWB template statements are listed in table 8.

-8. Examples showing the use of filename templates.
+**Table 8.**  Examples showing the use of filename templates.

 | Example filename         | Template              | Control file modifier entry             |
 | ------------------------ | --------------------- | --------------------------------------- |